FindMySchool LogoFindMySchool

 What Mapledene does make clear is its emphasis on readiness for the next phase through character, responsibility, and wider experiences.
 The Ofsted report references pupils taking on roles such as librarians and reading to younger pupils, and it notes clubs and performances that help children build confidence and a sense of contribution.
 For many children, those habits translate well into Year 7 expectations around independence, organisation, and speaking up appropriately.

-For Birmingham’s primary application cycle for September 2026, the published timeline is: applications opened 1 October 2025, the statutory closing date was 15 January 2026, and National Offer Day is 16 April 2026.
+For Birmingham's primary application cycle for September 2027, applications open on 1 October 2026, the statutory closing date is 15 January 2027, and National Offer Day is 16 April 2027.
 Those dates matter because late applications can materially reduce the chance of an offer at first preference schools.

 In-year admissions are handled directly by the school rather than the council.
 The school states it will require proof of identity and proof of address as part of the process, and it links to Birmingham’s in-year guidance for forms and advice.